rvosa/bio-phylo-forest-dbtree/docs/paper.md

 # Introduction

 Larger and larger phylogenies are being published.
-The contexts in which these trees appear vary somewhat.
-Sometimes, a tree is published as a 'one off' estimate needed for testing a hypothesis in a phylogenetic comparative framework [e.g. @Zanne:2014].
-In other cases, the tree demonstrates the capabilities of initiatives to produce megatrees [e.g. @Mctavish:2015; @Redelings:2017; @Rees:2017; @Hinchliff:2015;
+Sometimes, this is as a 'one off' estimate needed for testing a comparative hypothesis [e.g. @Zanne:2014].
+In other cases, to demonstrate the capabilities of initiatives to produce megatrees [e.g. @Mctavish:2015; @Redelings:2017;
-@Smith:2018; @Antonelli:2017].
-In yet other cases, the trees are provided as snapshots of the diversity contained in a database [e.g. @vanOven:2009; @Kirby:2016; @Federhen:2012; @DeSantis:2006; @Piel:2018].
+@Rees:2017; @Hinchliff:2015; @Smith:2018; @Antonelli:2017].
+In yet other
+cases, the trees are provided as snapshots of a database [e.g. @vanOven:2009; @Kirby:2016; @Federhen:2012; @DeSantis:2006; @Piel:2018].

-All these trees coming publicly available is a wonderful development.
-However, the format in which they are published is not always convenient for reuse.
-Most commonly, large phylogenetic trees are made available in Newick format [@Newick], as other formats [e.g. @Nexus; @NeXML] are too verbose.
+These trees being published is a wonderful development.
+However, the format in which they are shared may be inconvenient for reuse.
+Large phylogenetic trees are usually made available in Newick format [@Newick], as other formats [e.g. @Nexus; @NeXML] are too verbose.
 From this perspective of conciseness, Newick is a sensible choice.
-However, the researcher-programmer who wants to reuse such large trees in a scripting environment is then faced with the need to parse complex parenthetical tree descriptions and load some kind of graph structure or object into memory every time the script is run.
+However, the researcher-programmer wanting to reuse data in a scripting environment then needs to parse complex parenthetical tree descriptions and load some kind of graph structure or object into memory every time the script is run.
 With large trees, this takes a lot of time and consumes a lot of working memory.
-For example, loading the latest Open Tree of Life estimate [v10.4, see @Hinchliff:2015] into DendroPy [@DendroPy] takes about 13 minutes and consumes over 8 GB of RAM.
-This might be fine for some use cases (e.g. for processes that subsequently run for very long) but it can be a limitation in other situations.
+For example, loading the Open Tree of Life estimate [v10.4, see @Hinchliff:2015] into DendroPy [@DendroPy] takes ~13 minutes and consumes over 8 GB of RAM.
+This might be fine for some use cases (e.g. when subsequent processes runs for very long anyway) but it can be a limitation in other situations.

-An alternative approach is to ingest a large tree into a portable, on-disk database as a one-time operation, and then access the tree through a database handle.
-No more recurrent, complex text parsing, and the tree does not have to be loaded into memory to query its topology.
+An alternative approach is to ingest large trees into portable, on-disk databases as a one-time operation, and then access them through a database handle.
+No more recurrent, complex text parsing, and trees do not have to be loaded into memory for topological queries.
 The NCBI taxonomy [@Federhen:2012] is distributed as database tables with this usage in mind, for example.
-In that case, and indeed in most cases where trees that might have polytomies are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) contains a reference to its parent by way of a foreign key relation [e.g. see @Vos:2017].
-The downside of this is that tree traversal requires recursive queries: to get from a tip to the root, each focal node along the path has to be visited in turn to look up the foreign key relation to its parent.
+In most cases where trees with polytomies are represented in databases, the topology is captured using adjacency lists, where each database record for a node (except the root) references its parent using a foreign key [e.g. see @Vos:2017].
+The downside of this is that tree traversal becomes recursive: to get from a tip to the root, each node along the path has to be visited to look up the foreign key to its parent.
 This is relatively slow.
-A possible solution to this is to use relational database engines that compute transitive closures, but not all commonly-used engines support those, and their computation imposes additional computational cost on the ones that do.
+A solution to this may be to use  database engines that compute transitive closures, but not all engines support those, and their computation imposes additional cost on the ones that do.

-Pre-computing certain metrics and topological indexes as column values can obviate the need for some recursions entirely, speeding up topological queries significantly.
+Pre-computing certain metrics and topological indexes as column values can obviate the need for some recursions, speeding up topological queries significantly.
 The general idea is illustrated in Fig 1.
 The topology shown is represented in the table, with one record for each node, by way of the following columns:

-- **name** - the node label.
-The values in this column correspond to those in the tree.
+- **name** - the node label as it appears in the tree.
 - **length** - the branch length.
 - **id** - a primary key, generated as an autoincrementing integer.
-- **parent** - a foreign key, whose value references the primary key of the parent node.
+- **parent** - a foreign key referenceing the primary key of the parent.
-- **left** - an index generated as an autoincrementing integer in a pre-order traversal: moving from root to tips, parent nodes are assigned the index before their child nodes.
+- **left** - an index generated as an autoincrementing integer in pre-order traversal: moving from root to tips, parent nodes are assigned the index before their children.
 - **right** - an index generated as an autoincrementing integer in a post-order traversal: moving from root to tips, child nodes are assigned the index before their parents.
 That is, "on the way back" in the recursion.
-- **height** - the node height, i.e. the distance from the root.
+- **height** - cumulative distance from the root.

 In relational database implementations of trees that use adjacency list of this form, the children of _n1_ can be selected like so (returning